mattermost/docs/source/deployment/deployment.md

 # Deployment Overview

-The below diagram illustrates an on-premises deployment of Mattermost with optional configurations for scaling to performance from teams to large organizations.
+The below diagram illustrates a private cloud deployment of Mattermost with optional configurations for scaling to performance from teams to large organizations.

 ![image](../images/network.PNG)

 [View Mattermost Network Diagram](http://docs.mattermost.com/_images/network.PNG)

 Notes:
-- Mattermost Enterprise Edition server in High Availability configuration available Q3, 2016.
 - GitLab Mattermost deployment is [documented separately](http://doc.gitlab.com/omnibus/gitlab-mattermost/) and not included below.

 ## Requirements and Installation Guides